department-of-veterans-affairs/va.gov-vfs-teams/Norms/norms-communication.md

 **All instances of breaking changes should be posted to *#vfs-all-teams*.**

-The post needs to provide enough information that a designer, developer, or content person can know what they need to do in order to accommodate the change in their work.
+The post needs to provide enough information so a designer, developer, or content person can know what they need to do in order to accommodate the change in their work.
 Some examples:

 > Sketch file has been updated to include new treatment for X. Find the Sketch file here [link].